-Before I started Best Leather Couches, I was like everyone else: a confused consumer, baffled with all the different terminology for leather furniture.
-Even more confusing is that not all leather brands use the same definitions for different types of leather.
+Before I started Best Leather Couches, I was like everyone else: a confused consumer, baffled with all leather furniture industry jargon..
+Even more confusing is that not all leather brands use the same definitions.
+I'm here to discuss Full Grain Leather, and whether you should consider it for your new leather sofa or not.

 Top Grain vs. Full Grain Leather Sofas